Skip to content

 He is a professional sales development rep and founder of Phone Ready Leads (a company verifying contact data to help SDRs).
 Most importantly, he lives and breathes cold calling.
 As B2B influencers for our sales persona go - he’s a great fit for our audience.

-Ryan isn’t ‘employed’ by Cognism, but he was contracted to work with us on creating regular pieces of content.
+Ryan isn’t ‘employed’ by Cognism, but he was contracted to create regular content with us.

 What types of content can B2B influencers help with?

 The answer to this is kind of limitless.
-As long as you agree on it with your chosen influencer, then the limit does not exist!
+As long as you agree on it with your chosen B2B social media influencer, then the limit does not exist!

 But here are some ideas: